What’s Hot And What’s Not in the 2019 Genesis Lineup

 What’s Hot In the New 2019 Genesis Lineup

-The 2019 Genesis G70 comes with a couple of available powertrains.
-The base 2.0L turbocharged 4-cylinder makes 252 horsepower and 260 lb-ft of torque, while the more powerful 3.3L twin-turbo V6 develops as much as 365 hp and 376 lb-ft.
+The all-new Genesis G70 comes with a couple of available powertrains.
+The base 2.0L turbocharged 4-cylinder makes 252 horsepower and 260 lb-ft of torque, while the more powerful 3.3L twin-turbo V6 develops as much as 365 hp and 376 pound-feet.
 Surprisingly, base models will all come in a rear-wheel-drive configuration instead of the segment’s standard front-wheel drive.
 An optional all-wheel drive is available as well, of course.
 Another surprising addition is the optional 6-speed manual transmission, whereas most models will probably retain the standard 8-speed auto setup.
 Apart from the rear-wheel drive and manual gearbox, the sporty G70 options will also boast a mechanical limited-slip rear differential, 4-piston front and 2-piston rear Brembo brakes, and Michelin Pilot Sport 4S tires.
 However, most of these will either have to be ordered separately or obtained by ordering more expensive top grade models.
+Then again, its future rivals from Germany – the BMW 3 Series and Mercedes-Benz C Class – have been doing the same thing for years.

 Hyundai’s premium division might have sold only 4,398 of its flagship luxury sedans in the U.S. during the entirety of 2017, but that doesn’t undermine the G90’s value for money, nor its capabilities.
 The direct successor to the late Hyundai Equus is currently available in regular and long wheelbase versions, and both exhibit much greater level of luxury, refinement, and technology than the Equus ever did.
 Needless to say, they’re also much more expensive for it considering how the entry-level premium models start from $68,500, whereas the fully-upgraded G90 Ultimate starts from $74,500.
 However, the long-wheelbase Mercedes-Maybach competitor is currently unavailable in the states.
 In South Korea, the G90L – or the EQ900 as they call it – costs well north of $120,000.
 All these figures are here to remind everyone thinking about the G90 as another economy Hyundai, to think again.
 This highly-refined plushy full-sizer is anything but an affordable South Korean family ride.